 |Borrowing Fee||Effective APRs||LoanTerms||Collateral Required|

-|Line of Credit 6 months||$2,000||$250,000||1.5% to 10% of initial amount borrowed||24% to 99%||6 equal payments of principal plus monthly fee.||Personal Guaranty required: Lender may file UCC-1 lien|
+|Line of Credit 6 months||$1,000||$250,000||1.5% to 10% of the amount borrowed||24% to 99%||6 equal payments of principal plus monthly fee.||Personal Guaranty required: Lender may file UCC-1 lien|

-|Line of Credit 12 months||$10,000||$250,000||1.5% to 10% of initial amount borrowed||24% to 99%||12 equal payments of principal plus monthly fee.||Personal Guaranty required: Lender may file UCC-1 lien|
+|Line of Credit 12 months||$10,000||$250,000||1.5% to 10% of the amount borrowed||24% to 99%||12 equal payments of principal plus monthly fee.||Personal Guaranty required: Lender may file UCC-1 lien|

 Kabbage does allow the borrower to have more than one loan at any given time, up to the maximum approved loan amount.
 For the convenience of the borrower who has multiple loans, the minimum amount due on each loan is combined into a single payment and withdrawn automatically monthly from the designated checking account.
-Amounts that are repaid on the loan become available to the borrower, in some cases immediately, but generally about seven calendar days after payment.
+Amounts that are repaid on the loan become available to the borrower, in some cases immediately, but generally about seven to ten business days after payment.

 If withdrawing funds via PayPal or your checking account, there is a minimum draw requirement of $500.
 If the draw is through the Kabbage Card, then there is no minimum draw.

 Let's first take a look at what is “simple” about fees and rates on a loan from Kabbage.
 There are no extra fees; there is no origination fee, draw fee, document fee, subscription or activity fee, or even a prepayment penalty (“officially,” there is no prepayment penalty).
 Where there “might” be an additional fee, according to the Kabbage website, is if one of its third-party partners charges a fee (which can be up to 1.5% per month).4